How to Create Reports with Power BI Service

 Power Automate drives workflows and automation.
 Project teams have vast amounts of data.
 Power BI dashboards allow senior executives to access, analyze, and act on this data.

+See it in action and discover how it can support your organization.
 Watch the BrightWork 365 Video Tour.

 Resources and Videos